|CP||Slots||Rented from (click for location)|

 - Bag of Muddy Water is obtained by shoveling in the desert or collecting water in the desert using workers.
 Bag of Muddy Water increases crop growth rate by Precipitation 5.

-The downside to using Mysterious Seeds is that you will need a larger farm and they do not give any extra chances of sharp/hard shards or additional farming EXP, meaning that if you want these it’s better for you to plant the regular seeds.
+extra chances of sharp/hard shards or additional farming EXP, meaning that if you want these it’s better for you to plant the regular seeds.
 If you are wanting higher yield or fruits however, then the Mysterious Seeds will be useful for you.
 You cannot sell Mysterious Seeds on the marketplace, and when processing them, they are unable to proc.
 Once you reach Artisan 1 in Farming, Magical seeds should be used to make profit and you should be breeding them to get high amounts of fruit.
 The byproducts you receive can also be exchanged for T9 horse materials which will heavily increase your profits.